How Cisco Secure Endpoint (AMP) Can Stop Advanced Cybersecurity Threats in their Tracks

 Through all of the features above, Cisco EAs can help you reduce the complexity of licensing and let you be more flexible in driving business value and enablement.
 Not having to worry about licensing will let you focus on solving business challenges and delivering outcomes for your customers.

-WWT can help you determine if Cisco AMP for Endpoints paired with a Cisco EA are right for your business.
-Our Security Team is here to help with any questions — just reach out.
+WWT can help you determine if Cisco Secure Endpoint paired with a Cisco EA are right for your business.
+Our Security Team is here to help with any questions — just reach out via our Contact Us for or leave a message in the comments below.

 For more on endpoint security, we recommend booking WWT's Endpoint Security Workshop, where we'll facilitate a guided discussion to help you identify the endpoint solutions that align with your business objectives, technical requirements and cultural fit.

-For more information on how to optimize the security tools you already have, we recommend booking our Security Tools Rationalization Workshop.
-We’ll help you re-evaluated those tools against industry standards to ensure your financial investments produce the right outcomes: pervasive, real-time visibility, improved operational efficiency and a mature cybersecurity program.
+For more information on how to optimize the security tools you already have, book our Security Tools Rationalization Workshop.
+We'll help you re-evaluated those tools against industry standards to ensure your financial investments produce the right outcomes: pervasive, real-time visibility, improved operational efficiency and a mature cybersecurity program.